sacherjj/CasperLabs/VALIDATOR.md

 * `validator-id` - Validator ID is used to differentiate validators over a network.
 We need it because validators can switch machines keeping their identities.
 Also it's used for initial bonds granting during the genesis procedure of setting up a new network.
+* `validator-id-hex` - Same as the `validator-id` encoded to hex.
+Note: This is in prep and not yet used.

 To run a node with the above keys we'll firstly need to create a bonds.txt file as follows:
 ```console